A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Introduction

-To the best of our knowledge, there is no existing survey that specifically addresses the topic of federated unlearning.
-While various concepts and numerous FU schemes exist in this field, the design and implementation of FU are still not fully explored.
+While various concepts and numerous federated unlearning schemes exist in this field, the design and implementation of FU are still not fully explored.
 Furthermore, the methodology and principles for extending machine unlearning approaches to federated unlearning remain relatively unclear.
-This lack of comprehensive resources serves as a primary motivation for our effort in delivering this survey, which offers a deep and thorough insight into current FU research.
+The unified workflow of FU, particularly regarding security and privacy issues, is not yet well understood.
+This lack of comprehensive resources serves as the primary motivation for our effort in delivering this survey, which offers a deep and thorough insight into current FU research.
+A detailed comparison of related FU surveys is summarized in Table \ref{tab:survey_comp}.

-\textbf{Contributions of this survey.} The main contributions of this survey are listed as follows. \begin{enumerate} \item We present a unified federated unlearning workflow, on the basis of which we offer a novel taxonomy of existing FU techniques. \item Utilizing the proposed taxonomy and considering factors including (i) who-unlearn and (ii) unlearn-what, we conduct a comprehensive summary of existing federated unlearning methods, and highlight their distinctions, advantages, and constraints. \item We conduct a comprehensive examination of optimizations of FU techniques specifically tailored for federated learning, along with an assessment of their limitations. \item We delve deeply into critical discussions concerning the existing challenges in federated unlearning, and identify promising directions for future research. \end{enumerate}
+\textbf{Summary of contributions.} The main contributions of this survey are listed as follows. \begin{enumerate} \item We present a unified federated unlearning workflow, on the basis of which we offer a novel taxonomy of existing FU techniques. \item Utilizing the proposed taxonomy and considering factors including (i) who-unlearn and (ii) unlearn-what, we conduct a comprehensive summary of existing federated unlearning methods, and highlight their distinctions, advantages, and constraints. \item We conduct a comprehensive examination of optimizations of FU techniques specifically tailored for federated learning, along with an assessment of their limitations. \item We delve deeply into critical discussions concerning the existing challenges in federated unlearning, and identify promising directions for future research. \end{enumerate}